 You’ll spend some time finding good distributors to work with and negotiating all your costs with them, but once that’s done your inventory is all set.
 You don’t have to order it, or wait for it to arrive; there’s no need to “receive,” organize and catalog it.
 And for every order that arrives, you don’t have to pick it, box it, print a label, or ship it.
 Everything happens through your distributors, who’ve already got the infrastructure to handle this.

 If something isn’t selling well, you won’t be stuck with a bunch of pieces you can’t move.
 Instead, you just discontinue carrying a product.
 This is helpful on an individual level, but it’s also a great asset for your business as a whole: you’re essentially A/B testing your product line without any added financial risk.

 You might get to a point where you find that it makes sense to carry your own inventory.
 But if you never do get to that point, there’s no upper limit on your growth with drop shipping.
-If you want to sell more product, you don’t need to buy more inventory and you won’t need to find bigger warehouse space.
-You just sell more product.
+If you want to sell more products, you don’t need to buy more inventory and you won’t need to find bigger warehouse space.
+You just sell more products.